Jeff Wayne's Musical Version of The War of the Worlds: Current members (until 2022)

+Past members

 Release

 The album premiered at a launch party at the London Planetarium on 1 June 1978, and featured a playback accompanied by a laser show.
 The event was attended by over 500 people.
 The album was released on 9 June; four weeks later, Wayne said he was able to repay CBS its share of the album's costs due to strong sales.
 In September 1978, the album reached its peak position of No. 5 on the UK Albums Chart, during a 20-week stay in the top ten.
 It has since been in the UK top 100 albums for 240 weeks, and has sold over 2.7 million copies in the country.
 In 2018, it was the UK's 32nd best-selling studio album of all time.
 Elsewhere, it charted in 22 countries and reached number one in 11 of them including Australia, where it was top for seven weeks.
 In April 1979, the album exceeded platinum status in the Netherlands, New Zealand, and Australia, and gold certification in Canada, Spain, Israel, and Belgium.
 The album has earned gold and platinum and multi-platinum sales certifications in 17 countries.
 The album has sold an estimated 15 million copies worldwide.

 The album spawned two singles.
-On 2 June 1978, an edited version of "Forever Autumn" was released which went to No. 5 on the UK Singles Chart.
+On 2 June 1978, an edited version of "Forever Autumn" was released which went to No. 5 on the UK singles chart.
 This was followed by "The Eve of the War", released in September 1978.
 Some of the North American and European pressings featured new lead vocals from Thompson.
 In 1979, a seven-minute disco remix of "The Eve of the War" was released.

 The album won two Ivor Novello Awards, including one for Wayne and Osborne for Best Instrumental or Popular Orchestral Work.
 In 1979, the album was named Best Recording in Science Fiction and Fantasy, in a panel of judges that included George Lucas, Steven Spielberg, and Alfred Hitchcock.